ankushpratap95/deep_learning_resnet_model/README.md

 After running our model on 200 epochs we got the maximum testing accuracy of about 91%, with a training loss of about 0.02 and testing Loss of about 0.71.

-### How to run the model.
+### How to run the model.(GPU required)

-0. Directly run the ipynb file on google colab or jupyter notebook---GPU required.
+0. Directly run the ipynb file on google colab or jupyter notebook.
-0. Load the .pt file and run it according on your dataset.
+0. Load the .pt file and run it accordingly on your dataset.